Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 1. Visit a local banking correspondent.

-2. Enter the Aadhaar number into the Point of Sale (PoS) machine.
+2. Enter the Aadhaar number into the Point of Sale (PoS) terminal.

 3. Select the transaction type and specify the bank’s name.